Molodos/ElegooNeptuneThumbnails-Prusa/README.md

 Yes, check out the [ElegooNeptuneThumbnails plugin for Cura 5.X](https://github.com/Molodos/ElegooNeptuneThumbnails), which is the extended version of this pos processing script.

+### I did not use the official Neptune printer preset in PrusaSliceer, what to do?

+The script cannot auto-detect your printer when doing so.
+To manually set the printer model, use the parameter `--printer=<printer_model>` after the path of the processing script in the PrusaSlicer settings.
+It should look like `C:\Users\Michael\ElegooNeptuneThumbnails-Prusa.exe --printer=NEPTUNE4PRO`.
+Allowed values are the following:

+NEPTUNE4, NEPTUNE4PRO, NEPTUNE3PRO, NEPTUNE3PLUS, NEPTUNE3MAX, NEPTUNE2, NEPTUNE2S, NEPTUNE2D and NEPTUNEX

 ### Does the "normal" Neptune 3 support this plugin?

 The "normal" Neptune 3 doesn't support displaying thumbnails, I have talked with Elegoo as there were many people asking